 Chapter in this post:

-We have some children's song CDs that are usually not treated with particular care.
-So whenever I can, I make copies of the CDs and give them to the children to play with.
-It works like this: You open iTunes.
-Then you slide the music CD into the drive and wait for it to be recognized.
-Most of the time iTunes asks if it should import the songs into the library.
-The answer is YES.
-When that's done, you make a new playlist in iTunes and call it "Burn Folder" or something.
-There you then drag the pieces of music from the iTunes music collection that are to be burned onto the new [CD-> blank CDs].
-Then click once on this playlist and select "Burn playlist to medium" from the "File" menu.
-When prompted, insert the blank CD and off you go.
+We have some children's song CDs, which are usually not treated with much care.
+For that reason, if I can, I make a copy of the CDs and give them to the kids to play with.
+This is how it works: Open iTunes.
+Then you slide the music CD into the drive and wait for it to be recognized. iTunes then usually asks whether it should import the songs into the media library.
+The answer to this is YES.
+When that's done, you make a new playlist in iTunes and call it "Burning Folder" or something.
+There you then pull in the pieces of music from the iTunes music collection that are to be burned onto the new [CD->cd blanks].
+Then click once on this playlist and select “Burn playlist to medium” from the “File” menu.
+When prompted, you insert the blank CD and off you go.

 For example, if you want to burn a folder with photos or other files to a CD or [DVD->blank dvds] for yourself or for someone else as a backup, you can use the Finder – i.e. the interface of OS X. To do this, click on the folder that you want to burn once and mark it.
 Then select “Burn folder name to CD/DVD” from the “File” menu at the top.
 The rest then works as mentioned above.

-It only gets a little more complicated if you want to copy CDs or DVDs 1: 1, for example.
-Here one often has to struggle with copy protection.
-As a rule, however, you can use the hard disk utility to write an image of the disc onto the hard disk and then burn this image onto a CD or DVD.
+It only gets a bit more complicated if you want to copy CDs or DVDs 1:1, for example.
+Here you often have to struggle with copy protection.
+As a rule, however, it is so that one with the Disk Utility writes an image of the disc to the hard drive and then burns that image to CD or DVD.